bdashrad/hubot-jira-links/README.md

 # hubot-jiralinks

-A hubot script that recognizes jira issues and responds with the link.
+hubot scipt that recognized jira issue numbers and respond with their urls

-See [`src/jiralinks.coffee`](src/jiralinks.coffee) for full documentation
+See [`src/jiralinks.coffee`](src/jiralinks.coffee) for full documentation.

 ## Installation